FamilyKeeper Review 2026: Is the App Enough To Protect Your Kids?

 FamilyKeeper’s location tracking feature is one of its strongest tools.
 With this feature, you can easily see where your child is at any moment, which is particularly useful for ensuring they’ve arrived safely at school or at a friend’s house.
 In our experience, tracking was generally accurate to within about 150 feet.

-We were able to set up geo-fences for school and friend’s houses, and we received alerts (almost immediately) when our test phone entered and left our geo-fences.
+We set up geofences for the school and friends’ houses, and we received alerts (almost immediately) when our test phone entered and left them.

 FamilyKeeper location alert

-Along with tracking, the app allows you to view location history, so you can check where your child has been throughout the day.
+Along with tracking, the app lets you view your child's location history, so you can see where they've been throughout the day.

 The app doesn't have the option to send check-in requests.
-But you can tap on the live map within the app to open your default Maps application and provide you directions to the child’s current location.
+But you can tap the live map in the app to open your default Maps app and provide directions to the child’s current location.

 Activity reports

-FamilyKeeper provides basic activity reports, showing screen time usage and app activity.
+FamilyKeeper provides basic activity reports that show screen time usage and app activity.
 The reports update every few minutes but aren’t as detailed as other apps.

 While not incredibly in-depth, we feel that the data provided is enough to give parents a general sense of their child’s activity.